-An Alert About Building Blocks Appears When Word Quits
+An Alert about Building Blocks Appears When Word Quits

-Click Snippets Template File, and then deselect the “Load when Contract Tools starts” checkbox.
+Show the Contract Tools pane, click the Preferences button, click Snippets Template File, and then deselect the “Load when Contract Tools starts” checkbox.

 Note: Even if Contract Tools is configured not to load snippets when it starts, causing affected versions of Word to load building blocks (for example, by showing the Snippets view, or by clicking Insert > Quick Parts at the top of the Word window) will cause the Building Blocks alert message to appear when Word quits.